 While using fentanyl, you should talk to your doctor about having a rescue medication called naloxone readily available (e.g., at home or the office).
 Naloxone is used to reverse the life-threatening effects of an overdose.
 It works by blocking the effects of opiates to relieve dangerous symptoms caused by high levels of opiates in the blood.
 Your doctor may also prescribe you naloxone if you live in a household with small children or someone who has abused street or prescription drugs.

-If you think a loved one is abusing fentanyl, you should research its drug and addiction to understand better what your loved one needs.
+If you think a loved one is abusing fentanyl, research the drug’s addiction dangers to understand better what your loved one needs.
 Next, you must plan an intervention to provide your loved ones with options to battle their addiction in a safe and supportive environment.
 During this intervention, offer compassion and support instead of judgment.
 Show your support throughout the entire fentanyl rehab treatment process.

-In addition, prolonged drug use can have severe physical and psychological effects on you, so it is essential to seek treatment as soon as possible.
+In addition, prolonged drug use can have severe physical and psychological effects on you, so seeking treatment as soon as possible is essential.
 Inpatient drug rehab offers intensive care that can help you promptly get through the early stages of withdrawal.